 The Group financial statements have been prepared on a historical cost basis except for certain assets, which have been measured at fair value.
 Accounting policies are selected and applied in a manner which ensures that the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of the underlying transactions or other events is reported.
-The principal accounting policies are set out below.
+The principal accounting policies are set out c.
+Functional and Presentation Currency

-The going concern assumption is applied, it is supported by current cash flow and cash flow forecasts for 2017 / 2018.
+The going concern assumption is applied, it is supported by current cash flow and cash flow forecasts for 2018 / 2019.